medusa-project/ideals/README.md

 with a new one.
 A prerequisite is a dump of the DSpace database loaded into a PostgreSQL instance and named `dbname`.

-The migration process is divided into two steps.
-The first step migrates critical data--the core entities needed to make the application usable.
-It should be possible to deploy to production with only this data intact.

-The second step migrates non-critical data like statistics, which may take a lot longer than the first step.
-This step does not have to be done on a fresh database.
+The migration process is divided into several steps and is documented in detail in `lib/tasks/dspace.rake`.

 ### In development